BEEF LIVER DOG TREAT

 Yes, it’s a 100% single ingredient dog treat, that is very easy to snap into whatever size pieces you want.
 It is dried into long odd shapes so you are likely to get long pieces 30 cm long down to 5-10 cm pieces.
 The shapes can be from 1 to 10 cm wide.
 But its thickness is typically 1 – 3 mm thick.

-And while it’s true that its texture / moisture content varies from super dry to a little oily, it still remains ALL beef liver.
+And while it’s true that its texture / moisture content varies from super dry to a little oily, it remains ALL beef liver.
+At Healthy Dog Treats, we have nutritious options that are free from additives.
+Full of flavour and nutrient-dense, our range can also be used as a training treat.

 It is true that you can feed this dog treat to most dogs, almost all of the time.
 The limiting factor is mostly the fact that since it is so high in protein and Vitamin A that it can at first appear a little ‘rich’ for dogs who have not had this wonderful treat before, so too much can result in slightly loose stools.